 Paris is also home to a number of smaller churches devoted to other Christian denominations, including about half a dozen with services in English.

-Whether or not you choose to spend Christmas Eve at a service, go outside at midnight to experience a special tradition: you'll hear churches all over Paris ring their magnificent bells.
+Even if you don't spend Christmas Eve at a service, go outside at midnight to experience a special tradition: you'll hear churches all over Paris ring their magnificent bells.

 Christmas Eve Masses at Spectacular Paris Churches

-The following suggestions include some of the most famous Paris churches, including Notre Dame Cathedral, where services are conducted in French.
+The following suggestions include some of the most famous Paris churches, where services are conducted in French.

-You should expect large crowds, especially at Notre Dame (where you'll also encounter a security check at the door), so plan to arrive early in order to get a seat.
+You should expect large crowds, so plan to arrive early in order to get a seat.

-Église Saint Eustache (146 Rue Rambuteau, 1st arrondissement, Metro: Les Halles; website) is a magnificent cathedral-like church located in the Les Halles area and well worth a visit at any time due to its soaring gothic architecture, Renaissance interior, breath-taking art, and a renowned organ, the largest in France.
+Église Saint Eustache (146 Rue Rambuteau, 1st arrondissement, Metro: Les Halles; website) is a magnificent cathedral-like church located in the Les Halles area and well worth a visit at any time due to its soaring gothic architecture, Renaissance interior, breath-taking art and stained glass windows, and a renowned organ, the largest in France.

 On December 24, a Children's Christmas Eve Mass takes place at 7pm, followed by traditional songs at 7:30 and a Midnight Mass that begins at 10:30pm and runs until 12am.